MicrosoftDocs/sdk-api/sdk-api-src/content/dwmapi/ne-dwmapi-dwmwindowattribute.md

 <b>Windows 10 and earlier: </b>This value is not supported.

-### -field DWMWA_USE_IMMERSIVE_DARK_MODE

-Use with <a href="/windows/desktop/api/dwmapi/nf-dwmapi-dwmsetwindowattribute">DwmSetWindowAttribute</a>.
-Sets the non-client area when the window is inactive to dark, as well as any and all scrollbars in all of a window's controls.

-<b>Windows 10 before build 10.0.17763: </b>This value is not supported.

-<b>Windows 10 build 10.0.17763 until 10.0.18985: </b>This is the value 19.

-<b>Windows 10 build 10.0.18985 or later: </b>This is value 20, to use the previous value with versions that define this as 20 use DWMWA_USE_IMMERSIVE_DARK_MODE_BEFORE_20H1 instead.

 ### -field DWMWA_LAST

 The maximum recognized <b>DWMWINDOWATTRIBUTE</b> value, used for validation purposes.